-It’s why inconceivably, these men can manage to dismiss Trump’s recent words as harmless “locker room talk”; you know, just guys being guys, talking about grabbing women by their genitalia and forcing physical advances upon them.
+It’s why inconceivably, these men can manage to dismiss Trump’s horrible words as harmless “locker room talk”; you know, just guys being guys, talking about grabbing women by their genitalia and forcing physical advances upon them.
 This is natural to them.
 This is acceptable.
 This is what goes on in the heads of men who believe that God is a dude and that women brought sin.
 In their twisted patriarchal world, all men act this way, all men talk this way, all men think this way.

 No, we don’t—but they do.

 If these professed men of God truly acknowledged your inherent value, they would be fiercely defending you right now, instead of Donald Trump.
 They would be openly condemning such disregard for the image of God within you, and sharply severing their ties with him—but many of them they aren’t.
 They’re making excuses.
 They’re blaming the victim.
 They’re doubling down.
 They’re digging in their manly heels right now.

 And it’s not because they want to have the ear of the next President.
 They surely do.

 And it’s not because their allegiance to a political party is far greater than to their faith convictions.
 That is also true.